 Providers may reimburse Medicaid by forwarding a check identifying the claim or claims to which the refund is to be applied.
 Identifying claims will help to reduce additional correspondence.
-This information can be found on the RA as follows:
+This information may be found on the RA as follows:

-- Provider number;
+- 1. Provider number;

-- Date of payment;
+- 2. Date of payment;

-- Control number;
+- 3. Control number;

-- Recipient name and identification number;
+- 4. Beneficiary name and identification number;

-- Date of service;
+- 5. Date of service;

-- Amount paid; and
+- 6. Amount paid; and

-- Reason for refund.
+- 7. Reason for refund.

-In cases where the provider sends in one refund check for multiple recipients/claims, providers should keep a current record of all claims associated with their refund check.
+In cases where the provider sends in one refund check for multiple beneficiaries/claims, providers should keep a current record of all claims associated with their refund check.
 The provider should closely monitor all subsequent RAs to ensure that all adjustments/voids associated with the one refund check have been posted and accounted for the provider.